ed-ij/dynamic_street_lighting_model/README.md

 In this implementation the 4th action is separated from the other actions to simulate simultaneous activation of the agents.
 This isn't strictly necessary for non-multithreaded processes but ensures that vehicle positions wouldn't cause conflicts if it were multithreaded.

+There is also a model of responsive street-lights that detect vehicle activity and switch themselves on & off.
+The current implementation does not include communication between street-lights but this is a planned feature.
+There is currently very limited visualisation of the street-lights.
+There is some text to indicate the number of lights currently active, and the vehicle agents will change colour to black if they are not in a well lit area.

-The model is written in Python using the Mesa ABM framework which allows for easy visualisation.
+The models are written in Python using the Mesa ABM framework which allows for easy visualisation.

-The vehicle density and the max speed are adjustable parameters in the visualisation.
+The number of vehicles, and the max speed are adjustable parameters in the visualisation.
-By default, the vehicle density is 0.2, and the max speed is 4.
+By default, the vehicle quantity is 5, and the max speed is 4.

-This implementation was developed by studying Jackie Kazil's Mesa implementation of the Schelling Segregation Model.

 ## Installation